The coarse flag Hilbert-Poincar\'e series of the braid arrangement: Introduction and main results

 where $\Euler_n(t) = \sum_{\sigma \in \Perm(n)} t^{\des(\sigma)}$ is the $n$-th \Dfn{Eulerian polynomial}, and where~$\regions$ denotes the set of regions of the arrangement~$\cA$ given by the connected components of its complement.
 This raises the following natural question.

 \begin{question} Find a \emph{companion statistic} $\stat : \regions \times \Perm(n) \rightarrow \NN$ for the descent number on $\Perm(n)$ such that

 \end{question}

-If~$\cA$ is the reflection arrangement of a real reflection group~$W$, the regions are in bijection with the elements of the group~$W$, so this becomes the question of finding a companion statistic on $W \times \Perm(n)$.
-The purpose of this paper is to answers this question for the symmetric group.
-The given companion statistic moreover provides a new approach towards generalizing left-to-right minima on permutations to real reflection groups, see \Cref{rem:generaltype}.
+If~$\cA$ is the reflection arrangement of a real reflection group~$W$, the regions are in bijection with the elements of the group~$W$, so this becomes the question of finding a companion statistic on~${W \times \Perm(n)}$.
+We emphasize that it already appears to be a challenging task to \emph{find such a companion statistic}, and that this statistic would in particular provide a new approach towards generalizing left-to-right minima on permutations to real reflection groups, see \Cref{rem:generaltype}.

+The purpose of this paper is to introduce a new statistic on permutations which answers \Cref{qu:companionstatistic} for the symmetric group.

-Let $\cB_n$ be the \Dfn{braid arrangement} given by the hyperplanes $H_{ij} = \set{ x_i = x_j}{ 1 \leq i,j \leq n+1 }$ in $V = \big\{ (x_1,\dots,x_{n+1}) \in \RR^{n+1} \mid x_1+\dots+x_{n+1} = 0\big\} \cong \RR^n$, the corresponding reflection group is~$W = \Sym_{n+1}$.
+Let $\cB_n$ be the \Dfn{braid arrangement} given by the hyperplanes $H_{ij} = \{ x_i = x_j\}$ for $1 \leq i < j \leq n+1 $ in $V = \big\{ (x_1,\dots,x_{n+1}) \in \RR^{n+1} \mid x_1+\dots+x_{n+1} = 0\big\} \cong \RR^n$, the corresponding reflection group is~$W = \Sym_{n+1}$.
 Its lattice of flats, denoted by~$\Pi_n$, is given by the \Dfn{lattice of set partitions} of~$\{1,\dots,n+1\}$ of rank~$n$, with cover relations being given by merging two blocks.
 Its minimal element is the all-singletons set partition and its maximal element is the all-in-one-block set partition.
 A \Dfn{set composition} is a set partition together with a linear ordering of the blocks.
 We write~$B_1 \vert B_2 \vert \cdots \vert B_k$ for the set composition with the blocks being ordered from left to right.
 The face poset of the braid arrangement~$\cB_n$, denoted by~$\Sigma_n$, is given by the \Dfn{poset of set compositions} of~$\{1,\dots, n+1\}$ of rank~$n$, with cover relations being given by merging two \emph{consecutive} blocks.
 Its minimal elements are thus in natural bijection with permutations, and its unique maximal element is the all-in-one-block set composition.

 \begin{example} The braid arrangement $\cB_2$ is given below with its regions labeled by $w\in \Sym_{3}$ in one-line-notation.

 The element $w\in \Sym_{3}$ encodes the region $R_w = \set{x \in V}{ x_{w(1)} \leq x_{w(2)} \leq x_{w(3)}}$.
 Its lattice of flats~$\cL$ is the lattice of set partitions of the set $\{1,2,3\}$.
 Hereby, integers~$i,j$ are in the same block of the corresponding partition if and only if $x_i = x_j$.